With Christmas around the corner we know that many youngsters out there will have a new set of golf clubs on their list to Santa.

 Duran paid most attention to length, and also checked shaft flex, grip size and weight.

 Nowadays, equipment companies like MKids have taken a lot of the guesswork out by offering pre-packaged junior golf sets that provide higher lofted clubs of appropriate length, weight and grip size.
-They are also a lot less expensive than you might think with individual clubs starting at just £22.99 and package sets including a bag from £139.99.

 What kind of golf balls should my child use?